DIY in a Nutshell

 Traditionally, these are sets of color-coded wood panels, each displaying one letter or n-gram (also known as phonogram: letter combination representing a single sound).
 The letters are made of sandpaper, providing a multi-sensory learning experience: feeling the letter, saying the sounds, handling the letter board, and noticing the colors.
 Consonants have pink backgrounds, vowels are blue, and phonograms are green.
 Maria Montessori favored cursive, believing the letter differences are clearer in cursive (think of printed vs. cursive 'b' and 'd').
 The panels themselves vary in shape – taller for letters with ascenders (like 'b') or descenders (like 'p'), shorter and wider for letters like 'm' - adding to the sensory experience.
 Traditional panels also offset the letter to the right, allowing children to hold the panel with their left hand while tracing with their right, mimicking how they would hold a sheet of paper.

 It's common for adults to (1) teach letters alphabetically and (2) teach lowercase and uppercase together.
-This isn't ideal.
+This doesn't match how children encounter sounds and letters in real life.
 Lowercase letters are more frequent in text.
-Certain sounds are also more common than others in any given language.
+Certain sounds are also more common than others (in any given language).
+So, in the Montessori method, lowercase letters and most common sounds are taught first.
+Capitals are introduced after children are comfortable with lowercase.

 You'll often see advice to teach letters in groups, like 'first teach c, m, a, t; then teach s, r, i, p'.
-This breaks down the alphabet, teaches common sounds first, and separates similar sounds to reduce confusion.
+This breaks down the alphabet, teaches common sounds first, and separates similar sounds into different practice groups, to reduce confusion.
 Remember that these groupings are typically designed for the English language.
-Adapt them for your specific language!

-The "teach most practical first" approach allows more immediate practice and adaptability.
-In a world saturated with printed text, there's an argument for teaching printed lowercase letters first, and some Montessori schools do this.
-However, there's a trade-off between what's common and how easily letters are differentiated.
-Personally, I prioritize differentiating letters and associating the correct sound to the symbol when introducing them, so I chose cursive first.
+The "teach most practical first" philosophy allows for immediate practice and for a great degree of adaptability to a child's environment.
+In a world saturated with printed text, for example, there's a strong argument for teaching printed lowercase letters first, and some Montessori schools do this.
+However, there's a trade-off between what's commonly seen in the environment and how easily letters are differentiated.
+Personally, when first introducing the letters, I prioritized differentiating letters and associating the correct sound to the symbols, so I chose cursive first.

 Introducing Montessori Sandpaper Letters with the 3-period lesson.

-I wanted ready-made Montessori Sandpaper Letters in Romanian (one of our home languages) that met the essential criteria of the Montessori philosophy.
-The experience was surprisingly frustrating!
+I wanted Montessori Sandpaper Letters in Romanian (one of our home languages) that met the essential criteria of the Montessori philosophy.
+The experience of finding these ready-made was surprisingly frustrating!

-• Left-Handed Learners Left Out: Many sets lack space for holding the panel, and when they do, the space is always on the left, confusing for left-handed children.
+Third, since I have a left-handed learner at home, I noticed that most of the sets lack space for holding the panel, and when they do have it, the space is always on the left, which is good for right-handed students, but confusing for left-handed children.

-I attempted to make my own with existing tutorials, but encountered some practical challenges:
+So I attempted to make my own sandpaper letters with existing tutorials, but encountered some practical challenges.

 • Time-Consuming and Skill-Intensive: Cutting letters from actual sandpaper is time-consuming and requires skill for consistent results.